Workers Comp Looks To Change In A Static Industry

-The Workers Comp look like in 10 years.
+The Workers Comp industry always wonders what the landscape will look like in 10 years.
 Recruiters, Supervisors, and/or HR Departments will usually ask this question at some point in the job interview.
 “Where do you see yourself in 5, 7, or 10 years?”
 The standing answer usually is supervisor, Manager, and then VP.

 Using that same tact, where will Workers Comp be in 10 years?
 One of the most sure things is the way that banking, insurance, and finance has stayed the same at its core while there have been quite a few changes.